-The Organization is the owner of cash-value life insurance policies on individuals.
-Premiums payable under the insurance policies are paid by the insured and recognized as unrestricted contributions by the Organization.
-The Organization will receive the policies' face values upon the deaths of the insured or the accumulated cash values upon the terminations of the policies.
-The face values of the insurance policies were \$25,586 at June 30, 2014, and \$37,863 at June 30, 2013.
-The accumulated cash values of the insurance policies were \$15,111 and \$22,466 at June 30, 2014 and 2013, respectively.
-Increases in the insurance policies' cash values are accounted for as temporarily restricted investment income.
-During the years ended June 30, 2014 and 2013, the increase in cash-surrender values of the life insurance contracts was \$5,485 and \$16,296, respectively.
+The Organization is the owner of a cash-value life insurance policy on an individual.
+Premiums payable under the insurance policy are paid by the insured and recognized as unrestricted contributions by the Organization.
+The Organization will receive the policy's face value upon the death of the insured or the accumulated cash value upon the termination of the policy.
+The face value of the insurance policy was \$25,586 at June 30, 2015 and 2014.
+The accumulated cash value of the insurance policy was \$15,858 and \$15,111 at June 30, 2015 and 2014, respectively.
+Increases in the insurance policy's cash value are accounted for as temporarily restricted investment income.
+During the years ended June 30, 2015 and 2014, the increase in cash-surrender value of the life insurance contract was \$747 and \$5,485, respectively.